What is the National Youth Saving Challenge?

 - Later, these children will quickly grow into credit cards, car loans, and education loans.
 If they already have a trusted savings relationship with your credit union, they'll come to your credit union for loans and credit.

-A: With an online branch and debit card services, your credit union can serve these young members forever.
+With an online branch and debit card services, your credit union can serve these young members forever.
 Gone are the days of needing a checking account from a local credit union or bank.
 Currently, young adults rely on electronic access to their accounts through credit and debit cards.
-Don't have an online branch or debit cards at your credit union?
+Don't have an online branch, debit cards, or mobile banking at your credit union?
 Think about adding these services, as young adults consider them essential.

-A: CUNA will randomly award $100 cash prizes to 10 credit unions that have registered and reported results for the National Youth Saving Challenge.
-Each of these 10 credit unions will then award the $100 cash prize to a participating youth.
+CUNA will randomly award $100 cash prizes to 25 credit unions that have registered and reported results for the National Youth Saving Challenge.
+Each of these 25 credit unions will then award the $100 cash prize to a participating youth.

-A: Every contest has its rules.
+Every contest has its rules.
 You'll want to print a copy of the rules from the CUNA website.
-Also, you may want to put a link on your Web site to this page.
+Also, you may want to put a link on your website to this page.

-A: Keep them in your credit union.
+Keep them in your credit union.
 You report only totals to CUNA.
-If your credit union is one of 10 randomly selected winners, then pick a child from your list or registration slips and send only that child's name and age to CUNA.
+If your credit union is one of 25 randomly selected winners, then pick a child from your list or registration slips and send only that child's name and age to CUNA.